Geometric Eisenstein Series, Intertwining Operators, and Shin's Averaging Formula: Stalks of Geometric Eisenstein Series and Verdier Duality

 for all $\hat{\lambda} \in \hat{\Lambda}_{G}^{+}$.
 Moreover, via the inclusion $\mathcal{V}^{\hat{\lambda}}_{\geq w} \subset \mathcal{V}^{\hat{\lambda}}$, these give the Pl\"ucker description of the $B$-structure $\mathcal{F}_{B}^{1}$ such that $\mathcal{F}_{G} \simeq \mathcal{F}_{B}^{1} \times^{B} G \simeq \mathcal{F}_{B}^{2} \times^{B} G$.
 For this to define a point in $Z_{w}^{\ol{\nu},\ol{\nu}'}$, these need to satisfy the condition that the induced map

 is non-zero map of $\mathcal{O}_{X_{S}}$-modules (cf. \cite[Page~14]{BFGM},\cite[Page~48]{BG2},\cite[Propositions~4.3.2,4.4.2]{Schi}).
 In particular, since $\mathcal{L}^{\hat{\lambda}}_{\mathcal{F}_{T}^{1}}$ is a line bundle, the map being non-zero implies it is a fiberwise injective map of line bundles.
-Now, recalling the minus sign when passing between isocrystals and bundles, if we define $\theta := \ol{\nu} - w(\ol{\nu}')$ then the support of the torsion of the cokernel of this map of line bundles determines a point in $\Div^{(\theta)}$, by the assumptions on the degrees and Lemma \ref{supportlemma}.
+Now, recalling our choice of Borel, if we define $\theta := \ol{\nu} - w(\ol{\nu}')$ then the support of the torsion of the cokernel of this map of line bundles determines a point in $\Div^{(\theta)}$, by the assumptions on the degrees and \cite[Lemma~4.2.9]{HHS}.
 For this strata to be non-empty, we must have that $\theta \in \Lambda_{G,B}^{pos}$.
 Therefore, for all non-empty strata, we have a map:

 Now, with these preparations out of the way, let's start with the proof.
 For Point (1), note that if $w = 1$ then we have an injective map of line bundles